bllendev/kalibre/README.md

 Hello!
 Welcome to Kalibre!
 This is a home-made web app which uses Libgen and gives users a convenient place to send ebooks to whatever emails they please (including to straight to their kindles!).

-The following is a personal project that I'm hoping to make public in the next few months as I continue to develop.

 As of now the site is live and completely functional!

 Visit here: https://kalibre-bllendev.herokuapp.com/